ChandulaNethmal/chandulanethmal.github.io/_pages/about.md

 Jekyll is a simple, blog-aware, static site generator for personal, project, or organization sites.
 Written in Ruby by Tom Preston-Werner, GitHub's co-founder, it is distributed under the open source MIT license.

-## Little Guide to Site-Map
+## A Guide to Site-Map
 ![Unsplash image 10]({{ site.url }}
-{{ site.baseurl }}/assets/images/sitemap.png)
+{{ site.baseurl }}/assets/images/site_data/1.gif)

-The blog contains mostly tech related articles and you can get access to them in the order of timeline via the **Blog** page.
-These articles are also categorized under most suitable topics considering the content and you can easily go to a particular category of interest via **Categories** page.
+The blog within Thinker's Cloud contains mostly tech related articles and you can get access to them in the order of timeline via the **Blog** page.
+All of these articles are categorized under most suitable topics considering the content and you can easily go to a particular category of interest via **Categories** page.
 There is another advantage in this blog which is the **Tags** feature.
-You can easily find a similar set of articles categorized using common tags via tags you find in the end of each article.
-Other than above features, there is a keyword search feature in the header of the site, in order to find an article using whatever the keyword in your mind.

 ---